 proposed bdsp trainers

-Below we provide sample profiles of experts we have identified that will be available to provide training to BDSPs:
+Sample profiles of identified experts that will be available to provide training to BDSPs are provided below:

 Toby Philpott – BDS ToT Expert

 Toby Philpott is an enterprise development consultant with more than 25 years’ experience supporting SMEs and Business Development Services providers.
 He has in-depth experience in capacity building and training business support organisation staff, as well as providing advisory services to SMEs and clusters directly, including working on SME-focused technical assistance projects to develop the capacity of potential and existing SME owner-managers (including textiles, agricultural and manufacturing-related).
 He also has solid experience in delivering training to Business Development Service providers on a range of business development topics, including competitiveness modelling, value chain analysis, training design and delivery and counselling to SMEs.